wix-incubator/js-for-products/part4/README.md

 Write a function called findRandom
 The function finds a random number less than 0.5
 Hint - Math.random is a function that returns a random number between 0 and 1

+**Challenge**: print to the console the number of attempts it took to find the number